willianantunes/willianantunes.com/content/blog/2021/12/2021-12-06-learning-english-through-the-spaced-repetition-system.md

 * If you heat ice, it melts.
 * If you pour oil on water, it floats.
 * If you mix blue and yellow, you get green.
-* If two or more people drift apart, their relationship gradually ends.
+* If two or more people drift apart, their relationship may gradually ends.

 ### First conditional